On the microscopic propagation speed of long-range quantum many-body systems: Setup and Main Results

 \subsection{Literature review and discussion}

 The derivation of propagation bounds for quantum many-body Hamiltonians on lattices is a hot topic.
 The last 20 years have seen critical advances in the derivation and application of quantum many-body propagation bounds known as Lieb-Robinson bounds (\cite{lieb1972finite}).
 Lieb-Robinson bounds establish the existence of a maximal speed of quantum propagation for all local observables in quantum spin systems and lattice fermions.
 As first discovered by Hastings, Lieb-Robinson bounds are among the few robust mathematical tools for resolving longstanding problems in mathematical physics.
 Early examples are \cite{hastings2004lieb,hastings2005quasiadiabatic,hastings2006spectral,bravyi2006lieb,nachtergaele2006lieb,nachtergaele2006propagation,hastings2007area} and many other extensions and applications of Lieb-Robinson bounds followed, cf. the reviews \cite{nachtergaele2010lieb,gogolin2016equilibration,chen2023speed}.
-Importantly both quantum spin systems and lattice fermions enjoy \textit{bounded} interactions.
 As the understanding of finite- and short-range problems advances, more attention is directed to deriving useful propagation estimates for quantum many-body systems with long-range interactions which are more realistic in practice \cite{CGS,Fossetal,TranEtAl1,TranEtAl2,TranEtal4,KS_he,LRSZ,vanvu2023optimal}.
 We refer to \cite{DefenuEtAl} and the references therein for a more comprehensive review of the effect of long-range interactions on the transmission of quantum information and to \cite{Bose} for a more introductory overview on the subject matter.
+Importantly both quantum spin systems and lattice fermions enjoy \textit{bounded} interactions.